hydronics2/2018_PWLF/README.md

 # 2018_PWLF

+We released this at Portland Winter Light Festival in early 2018 and then in Pickathon a few months later.
+So much fun!

 RS485 between box Clusters.
 Teensy reads RS485 from box clusters and ouputs midi to Ableton Live.

 Box Clusters 0 & 1 are sending midi notes 0-15 <br>